 - Not open source (but version 7 should have open source client)

 - Data not encrypted within the Runbox system or at rest

 - No business-specific features

-Like our last look at this service, the review covers Runbox 6, the current version.
-Version 7, which was in beta when we passed by here in 2019, remains in beta.
+Like our last look at this service, this review covers Runbox 6, which is the current version.
+Version 7, which was in beta when we passed by here in 2019, remains in beta today, in 2023.
 We’re not sure when it will complete the beta process.
-But when it does, it should add several needed features, such as a Calendar and PGP support.
+But, when it does, it should add several crucial features, such as a Calendar and PGP support.